 I applied a few Instagram filters and about 10 takes later, the first story with me in it went live.
-The response was mind blowing!
+The response was mind-blowing!
 It was genuinely the best thing I have ever done for my business.
 Everyone was keen to support.
 And not only us, but the rest of the independents in our community too!

 Friday, March 20th

-Boris adds tighter restrictions
+Government adds tighter restrictions

 As that initial week progressed, Covid-19 was developing fast and the government were pressed to do something.
 So, Friday night, at 5.30pm just as we were going to open our doors, Boris closed them for the foreseeable future.
 There was no way we could provide jobs solely through takeaways for 15 staff members and keep it safe surely?

 Our staff move in with us, to help fight to save the business

 Desperate times call for desperate measures….
 I was straight up with the staff.
 I couldn’t have them in the building mingling with us all when after work they would come into contact with other people.
 This is how covid-19 spreads.

 So, I gave them the choice.
 Until we know more about the pay the government have promised the staff could continue to work IF they come to live with the HART family, in our home all under one roof and we all isolate together.
 The only reason to leave the house was to go to work and then come straight back again.
 This option is intense and not for everyone.
 Thankfully, enough staff said yes to keep the business going.